Strong and blue, this is one cocktail that almost drinks like two.

 Instructions

-- In a highball glass, combine vodka, tequila, white rum, gin, and blue curacao then add fresh squeezed lemon juice.
+- In a highball glass, combine vodka, tequila, white rum, gin, and blue curaçao, then add freshly squeezed lemon juice.

 - Fill the glass with ice and top off with ginger ale.